Usability Testing: 8 Quick Tips for Designing Tests

 If the test is long, few subjects will bother with it.
 I once had a student who mailed out a thousand questionnaires, and got zero responses back.

 Try out a longer test on a small number of subjects, and then cut those sections that don't result in useful data.
-Once you've refined your usability test, you can try it out for real.
-(I encourage my students to ask me to look at their usability tests before they invest time in using them.
-It's no fun to find out, at a late stage in your project, that you've gathered no useful information.)
+Ask a more experienced tester to glance at your questions before you actually conduct the test.
+(It's no fun to find out, at a late stage in your project, that you've gathered no useful information.)

 2. Plan to Quantify Your Results.